stanistan/veun-http-demo/docs/internal/view/page/request_handler.go.md

 )
 ```

+## The Handler

 We export a `Handler` function that follows a middleware-like pattern,
 taking a handler and returning a handler.

-For now given that we do some really simple page construction in the
-server this is totally fine, but it can be changed in the future to
-take variadic `Option`s do do configuration.

-Handler composition is a little verbose (from the function signature),
+Handler composition is a little
-but really really nice once you're using it in practice.
+verbose (from the function signature), but really really nice once you're

-Once again, you can see that when we're looking at any kind of code
-it ends up simply being function/interface composition.

-There are small nuances in the way this specific middleware is implemented.
+using it in practice.

 ```go
 func Handler(rh request.Handler, data Data) request.Handler {